junxit/us-congress-bills-110/bill.md

 ## § 4.
 Designation of Seng Mountain and Bear Creek Scenic Areas, Jefferson National Forest, Virginia

 - **(a)** *Establishment* The following National Forest System lands in the State of Virginia are hereby designated as National Scenic Areas (in this section referred to as the “scenic areas”):
-  - **(1)** Certain lands in the Jefferson National Forest, which comprise approximately 6,455 acres, as generally depicted on the map entitled “Seng Mountain and Raccoon Branch” and dated February 2007, and which shall be known as the Seng Mountain National Scenic Area.
+  - **(1)** Certain lands in the Jefferson National Forest, which comprise approximately 5,192 acres, as generally depicted on the map entitled “Seng Mountain and Raccoon Branch” and dated October 2007, and which shall be known as the Seng Mountain National Scenic Area.
   - **(2)** Certain lands in the Jefferson National Forest, which comprise approximately 5,128 acres, as generally depicted on the map entitled “Bear Creek” and dated February 2007, and which shall be known as the Bear Creek National Scenic Area.
 - **(b)** *Maps and legal descriptions*
   - **(1)** *Filing* As soon as practicable after the date of the enactment of this Act, the Secretary of Agriculture shall file with the Committee on Agriculture, Nutrition, and Forestry of the Senate and the Committee on Natural Resources and the Committee on Agriculture of the House of Representatives a map and legal description of each of the scenic areas.